FAQs - Fees

 - IR35 about £6,600 per claim

 And for IPSE Plus members only :

 FAQs - Protection

 - It's cover for things which might interrupt your ability to provide services to your clients.
-IPSE Plus membership provides cover for Jury service, illness/injury and working time you might need to spend with HMRC or tax experts if you are responding to an investigation covered by IPSE's tax defence.
+IPSE Plus and Standard membership provides cover for jury service, illness/injury and working time you might need to spend with HMRC or tax experts if you are responding to an investigation covered by IPSE's tax defence.